ceph/calamari-clients/dashboard/README.md

 ##Architecture

-State Machine using Events

-Dashboard uses a MarionetteJS's Application to encapsulate the state of the dashboard Application.
+Dashboard uses a MarionetteJS's Application Object to encapsulate the state of the dashboard Application.

 It provides basic infrastructure like an event bus and request response API, though our current implementation is slightly incorrect as I mistakenly added a additional instances before I understood the full benefits of Application.